mrlhasang20/Convo/README.markdown

 2. **Run the App**:

    - Double-click `main.exe` (single-file) or `main/main.exe` (folder).
    - On Windows, you may see a “Windows protected your PC” warning.
-Click “More info” &gt; “Run anyway”.
+Click **“More info” > “Run anyway”**.

 3. **System Requirements**:

    - Windows 10 or later (macOS/Linux support planned).
    - 100 MB free disk space.

+---

 ## Building the Executable (For Developers)